 When you schedule an appointment, you are guaranteed that a coach will be available to work with you.
 However, walk-ins are welcome.

 When should I make an appointment?

 How often can I make an appointment?

 You may make three reading, three writing and unlimited speech appointments per week.
 Students with Blue Cards may schedule four reading, four writing, and unlimited speech appointments per week.
-You can make a weekly standing appointment, too; however, if you don't show up for two sessions, your standing appointment will be cancelled.
+You can make a weekly standing appointment, too; however, if you don't show up for two sessions, your standing appointment will be canceled.

 Student Resource Center (SRC), Room 2102, (630) 942-3941